-There appears some suggestion that Alice was in collusion with Sir Hugh, with the suggestion being that her abduction was a way for her to escape her vow of chastity.
+There appears some suggestion that Alice was in collusion with Sir Hugh, with the theory being that her abduction was a way for her to escape her vow of chastity.
 It seems more likely that Alice acquiesced to a situation over which she had little control.
-Edward III was furious and ordered the imprisonment of the couple, but they were reconciled with the king 1336 and allowed to marry.
+Edward III was furious and ordered the imprisonment of the couple, but they were reconciled with the king in 1336 and allowed to marry.
 The marriage did much to improve Freyne’s status and brought him a summons to Parliament in November 1336.

 However, such success was short-lived as he died at Perth in December 1336 or January 1337.